 Brad Barr is a multi-instrumentalist, producer, and founding member of The Barr Brothers.
 He was born in Providence, RI and lives in Montreal, QC.
 With The Barr Brothers, he has received several ADISQ awards (including Producer of the Year and Live Show of the Year), was nominated for a JUNO Award, appeared twice on The Late Show with David Letterman, and toured the world extensively.
 The Barr Brothers have released three full-length albums and one EP.
 Brad Barr is known in equal measure as a songwriter/composer and a melodically lyrical improviser.

 Chilly Gonzales (Canada)

-Chilly Gonzales, Grammy-winning Canadian pianist and entertainer currently living in Europe, is known as much for the intimate piano touch of best-selling albums Solo Piano I and Solo Piano II as for his showmanship and composition for award-winning stars.
-"Gonzo", as he is known to close collaborators, aims to be a man of his time, approaching the piano with classical and jazz training but with the attitude of a rapper.
+Chilly Gonzales, the Grammy-winning Canadian pianist and entertainer currently living in Europe, is known as much for the intimate piano touch of best-selling albums Solo Piano I and Solo Piano II as for his showmanship and compositions for award-winning stars.
+"Gonzo," as he is known to close collaborators, aspires to be a man of his time, approaching the piano with classical and jazz training but with the attitude of a rapper.

 Jarvis Cocker (United Kingdom)